Implicit Bonded Discrete Element Method with Manifold Optimization: Results and Discussion

 \subsection{Comparison with Other Optimization Methods}

-To validate the performance of our proposed optimization approach, we conducted several experiments to assess its outcomes against those of commonly utilized constrained optimization methods.
-The results of these experiments are presented in Figure \ref{fig:optimization}.
+To examine the performance of our proposed optimization approach, several experiments were conducted to assess its outcomes against commonly used constrained optimization methods.
+The results of these experiments are presented in Figure \ref{fig:optimization}, which shows our proposed approach outperforms commonly used constrained optimization methods.

-\paragraph{Penalty Method} The penalty method uses an external potential to convert a constrained optimization problem to an unconstrained optimization problem, as shown in \Cref{eqn:penalty_method}.
+\paragraph{Penalty Method} The penalty method uses an external potential to convert a constrained optimization problem to an unconstrained optimization problem:

 This method is commonly used in constrained optimization due to its simplicity.
 However, its shortcoming is that indefinite stiffness is required to satisfy constraints, and the introduced external stiffness $\kappa$ can make the entire system an ill-defined problem.
-In our experiments, we found that the penalty method failed to converge or converged very slowly when applied to quaternion-based optimization.
+In our experiments, we found that the penalty method failed to converge or converged very slowly in BDEM fracture simulations.

-\paragraph{Lagrangian Multiplier} The Lagrangian multiplier adds external variables $\lambda$ to the system to change the constrained optimization problem to an unconstrained optimization problem, as shown in \Cref{eqn:lagrangian_multiplier}.
+\paragraph{Lagrange Multiplier} The Lagrange multiplier adds external variables $\lambda$ to the system to convert the constrained optimization problem to an unconstrained one:

 One drawback of this method is the increase in the number of variables and computational cost.
-The actual degrees of freedom (DoFs) of rotation is 3, but the use of quaternions has already increased the number of unknowns to 4, and the addition of multipliers makes the number of variables 5.
+The actual DoFs of rotation is $3$, but the use of quaternions increases the number of unknowns to $4$.
+The addition of multipliers further increases the number of variables to $5$.
 As the number of unknowns increases, the computational cost also increases.
-Additionally, we found that the convergence rate was even slower than that of our first-order manifold optimizer.
+In our experiments, we found that the convergence rate was even slower than that of the first-order manifold optimizer.

-\paragraph{Augmented Lagrangian} The augmented Lagrangian method can be seen as a mix of the penalty method and the Lagrangian multiplier method, and turns constrained optimization problems into unconstrained optimization problems.
+\paragraph{Augmented Lagrangian} The augmented Lagrangian method can be seen as a combination of the penalty method and the Lagrange multiplier method, and it turns a constrained optimization problem into an unconstrained one.

 The external stiffness does not need to be infinite for the augmented Lagrangian method.
 However, in our experiments, the convergence rate was still lower than that of the manifold optimization method.